 NTSB: Driver in fatal Tesla crash was playing video game

-Washington -- The National Transportation Safety Board says the driver of a Tesla SUV who died in a Silicon Valley crash two years ago was playing a video game on his smartphone at the time.
+WASHINGTON -- The National Transportation Safety Board says the driver of a Tesla SUV who died in a Silicon Valley crash two years ago was playing a video game on his smartphone while his vehicle was being controlled by a partially automated driving system.

-Chairman Robert Sumwalt said at the start of a hearing Tuesday that partially automated driving systems like Tesla's Autopilot cannot drive themselves.
-Yet he says drivers continue to use them without paying attention.
-He says the board made recommendations to six automakers in 2017 to stop the problem and only Tesla has failed to respond.
+Chairman Robert Sumwalt said at the start of a hearing Tuesday that systems like Tesla's Autopilot cannot drive themselves, yet drivers continue to use them without paying attention.

-Sumwalt says government regulators have ignored the board's previous recommendations for measures to prevent these crashes.

-The March 2018 crash involving a Tesla Model X SUV killed Apple engineer Walter Huang when it swerved and slammed into a concrete barrier dividing freeway and exit lanes.
+The March 2018 crash involving a Tesla Model X SUV killed Apple engineer Walter Huang when it swerved and slammed into a concrete barrier dividing freeway and exit lanes in Mountain View, Calif.

 Just before the crash, the Tesla steered to the left into a paved area between the freeway travel lanes and an exit ramp, the NTSB said.
-It crashed into the end of the concrete barrier.
-The car’s forward collision didn’t alert Huang, and its automatic emergency braking did not activate, the NTSB said.
+It accelerated to 71 mph and crashed into the end of the concrete barrier.
+The car’s forward collision avoidance system didn’t alert Huang, and its automatic emergency braking did not activate, the NTSB said.

 Also, Huang did not brake, and there was no steering movement detected to avoid the crash, the board’s staff said.